sfigg/commercialization-public/customize/desktop/desktop-customizations-portal.md

 -->

 >[!Note]
-> All desktop customization options listed above are supported in Windows 10 S. To learn more, see [Windows 10 S Manufacturing overview](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-10-s-overview).
+> All desktop customization options listed above are supported in Windows 10 in S mode.
+To learn more, see [Windows 10 in S mode manufacturing overview](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-10-s-overview).

 ## In this section